niikwade/az-networking-and-storage/README.md

 ### 📝 Operational Considerations
 - **Documenting security decisions** during implementation helps with future audits and troubleshooting
-- **Testing public access blocking** is crucial - configuration doesn't always equal actual protection
+- **Testing public access blocking** is crucial as configuration doesn't always equal actual protection
 - **Clean resource naming conventions** improve manageability and follow cloud adoption framework principles
 - **Regional constraints** should be identified during the planning phase to avoid project delays

-## 🚀 Next Steps

-- Redeploy in supported region (West Europe/US East) to complete VM testing
-- Implement automated deployment via Bicep/ARM templates
-- Configure advanced monitoring and alerting
-- Document cost optimization strategies for production deployment
+## End of Project
+This project has been paused due to a region limitation in the free tier.
+I create the VNet  in UK South, which does not support VM deployment under my current plan.
+I will recreate the environment in a supported region to complete the connectivity test.
 ---
-- **Data Protection**: Encryption at rest, infrastructure encryption, soft delete
-- **Security Operations**: Security validation testing, monitoring configuration

 *Last Updated: November 2024*